Antique Karatsu Samehawa-yu Kashiki

 The glaze used for Karatsu yaki is “wood ash glaze”, which, as the name suggests, is made of wood ashes.
 It is used as the basic glaze for E-garatsu (Brush decorated Karatsu yaki), and Muji-garatsu (plain Karatsu-yaki), as well as most other types of Karatsu yaki.
 The second most commonly used glaze is straw ash glaze, which makes use of the cloudy nature of straw ash.
 It is used for Madara-garatsu (mottled Karatsu yaki), and for layering with black amber glaze when making Chōsen-garatsu (Korean-style Karatsu yaki).
 Apart from these types of glaze, iron glaze is also often used to make pots.

-The bowl is unsigned.
-The glaze is fully intact and condition is excellent for a work of relatively high age.
-Does not come with a tomobako or storage box.
+The bowl is mumei or unsigned.
+The glaze is intact and there are no chips or cracks.
+Condition is excellent.
+This kashiki does not come with a box.